Rezakhazaee/finance_powerbi_project/README.md

 A project that utilizes Microsoft PowerBI to analyze personal financial data and visualize expenses through an interactive dashboard.

-> _"Data analysis is not just about presenting data, but to build a story and create a meaningful narrative from the raw data.
-At the end of the day, that's what analytics is all about - not about writing code, not about crunching numbers, not about memorizing formula syntax - it's about deriving meaning and context from the data and, more importantly, using it to make real change."_
-> _- Chris Dutton, Maven Analytics_

 ## Problem Description

 As one should, I have been keeping track of all my daily spending using Microsoft Excel.
 Using basic sorting/filtering in Excel I'm able to see a very high-level overview of my spending.
 In order to perform data analysis at a more deeper level, we will turn my static Excel data into dynamic PowerBI dashboards.